-In accordance with the IPHC Convention1, the Contracting Parties may also implement fishery regulations that are more restrictive than those adopted by the IPHC.
+In accordance with the IPHC Convention, the Contracting Parties may also implement fishery regulations that are more restrictive than those adopted by the IPHC.

-This proposal updates the IPHC Fishery Regulations Section 5, 'Mortality and Fishery Limits,' to reflect TCEY values adopted by the IPHC at AM097, and the applicable fishery sector limits resulting from those TCEY values according to existing Contracting Party catch sharing arrangements.
+This proposal is to amend IPHC Fishery Regulations Section 5, 'Mortality and Fishery Limits,' to reflect TCEY values adopted by the IPHC and the applicable fishery sector limits resulting from those TCEY values according to existing Contracting Party domestic catch sharing arrangements.